chakrabar/chakrabar.github.io/_posts/unpublished/2018-10-02-interview-notes.md

 +------------+
 ```

 [4] Design database for product category - can be hierarchical, API to read all products or by sub-category

-[5] Explain the automated dynamic price u[pdate process.
+[5] Explain the automated dynamic price update process.
 How version history is mentioned and rollback is enabled
 [6] How do you handle multiple conflicting critical tasks with fixed time?
 How you manage overall deliverable timelines?

 Tech stack: C#, Python, Angular 4, AWS, PostgreSQL